acquia/acquia_cms/DEVELOPING.md

 ### Running tests
 Acquia CMS's tests are written using the PHPUnit-based framework provided by Drupal core.
 To run tests, you need to do a bit of set-up:

 1. From the repository root, use PHP's built-in web server to serve the Drupal site: `drush runserver 8080`.
 You can use a different server if you want to; just be sure to adjust the `SIMPLETEST_BASE_URL` environment variable (described below) as needed.
+To run functional JavaScript tests, be sure that you have Chrome installed, and ChromeDriver running.
+From the repository root, you can start ChromeDriver in a new terminal window with `vendor/bin/chromedriver --port=4444`.
+(You can use any port you want, but 4444 is standard.)
+Note that **ChromeDriver must be running on the same host as Chrome itself!**.
 2. In a new terminal window, define a few environment variables:
 ```
 # The URL of the database you're using.
 This is the URL for the database in your cloud IDE, so it may differ in a local environment.
 For example, if you are running SQLite, this will be 'sqlite://localhost/drupal.sqlite' or similar.
 export SIMPLETEST_DB=mysql://drupal:drupal@127.0.0.1/drupal

 # The URL where you can access the Drupal site.
+This must be set twice in order to support both the built-in PHPUnit test framework and the Drupal Test Traits framework.
 export SIMPLETEST_BASE_URL=http://127.0.0.1:8080
+export DTT_BASE_URL=$SIMPLETEST_BASE_URL

 # Optional: silence deprecation errors, which can be very distracting when debugging test failures.
 export SYMFONY_DEPRECATIONS_HELPER=weak

+# Set the options for running functional JavaScript tests through ChromeDriver.
+This must be set twice in order to support both the built-in PHPUnit test framework and the Drupal Test Traits framework.
+If needed, you can change the port at which ChromeDriver is listening.
+To watch the tests run in the GUI (usually only possible on a local development environment), remove the "headless" switch.
+export MINK_DRIVER_ARGS_WEBDRIVER='["chrome", {"chrome": {"switches": ["headless"]}}, "http://127.0.0.1:4444"]'
+export DTT_MINK_DRIVER_ARGS=$MINK_DRIVER_ARGS_WEBDRIVER
 ```

 To run all Acquia CMS tests (which may take a while), use this command: